sammarfy/FishGroundedSAM/README.md

 # FishGroundedSAM
-This repository is for fish background removal.
+This repository is for fish background removal using GroundedSAM.

 # :hammer_and_wrench: Install